 Emergent, energetic, committed—words that effectively describe KTM’s racing program.
-With roots in Austria, a team manager from Belgium (Roger DeCoster), one rider from France, another from Germany, an Aussie and a fourth from Minnesota, KTM is a melting pot.
+With roots in Austria, a team manager from Belgium (Roger DeCoster), one rider from France, another from Germany and a third from Minnesota, KTM is a melting pot.
 They have assembled one of the premier and perhaps most complete race teams on the circuit.
 It’s laughable to think that only a few years ago the orange brand was considered a last-ditch destination for aging riders looking for one last shot on the gravy train.
 Those days are gone.
-Ryan Dungey, Marvin Musquin, Dean Ferris and Ken Roczen have proven that KTM is a winning brand.
+Ryan Dungey, Marvin Musquin and Ken Roczen have proven that KTM is a winning brand.

 KTM deserves a round of applause for what they’ve managed to do in such a short time frame.
 They snatched up Roger DeCoster at the end of 2010, brought Ryan Dungey on board in 2012, and farmed Musquin and Roczen from the Grand Prix circuit.
 In the past couple years, KTM garnered the 450 National Championship and 250 West Supercross title.
 Only Kawasaki and Honda have been more successful in that span.
 KTM has climbed the ladder of superiority in the rank-and-file world of professional racing.

 The Austrians made two excellent moves in the summer of 2012 by re-signing Roczen and Musquin through 2014.
-KTM didn’t have to engage in a bidding war for the services of Ken or Marvin.
+KTM didn’t have to engage in a bidding war for the services of Kenyn or Marvin (the same can not be said for Roczen’s services in 2015—when he will be going to RCH Suzuki).
 That’s a tremendous advantage given that Roczen has moved up to the 450 class for this year and needed extra time adapting to the new bike.
-Ken Roczen spent October through December testing on the KTM Supercross track as opposed to testing the open market.
+Ken Roczen spent the winter of 2013 testing on the KTM Supercross track as opposed to testing the open market.
+And it paid off as Kenny won a couple Supercrosses and clinched the AMA 450 Nationals Championship at the final round in Utah.

 Roczen’s power preference is the opposite of Justin Barcia’s.
 Ken keeps the rpm low instead of bouncing off the rev limiter.
 Ken shifts back and forth between second and third gear for the triples and rhythm sections, opting to use fourth only in longer whoop sections.
 You’ll note that Roczen’s engine doesn’t look very trick from its outward appearance.
 It’s what’s inside that counts.

 Factory race teams spend the majority of their time at the track dialing in suspension.
-Catering to a rider’s needs builds both his confidence and speed–two vital components.
-Ken Roczen used a conventional WP spring shock at the Monster Cup and started the season on the air shock, but went back to springs for the A1 main.
-Which he won.
+Catering to a rider’s needs builds both his confidence and speed – two vital components.
+Ken Roczen uses a spring shock absorber, but he did try to race with WP air shock at the first race of the year, but went back to the spring version.

 KTM has the best brake components on the market, so why would Roczen need a works front brake with a massive Brembo master cylinder and oversize Moto-Master Flame rotor?
 It’s all about modulation.
 Ken isn’t tough on the front brake, but he has the option of dragging it through corners or stopping on a dime.
 This brake setup was very impressive without being overwhelming.